RowenWitt/Job-Finder/README.md

 - If you want to build this into an app, you'll need a table to handle login info as well as a table relating `id` from JobListings table to a user's related actions.

 - Missing a fair number of links to applications, a number of possible solutions, best is probably troubleshooting the scraper

+- DeDuplication is occuring by checking for a hashed value against a list of known hashed values, this could be improved

+- Captcha is a problem, user-agent shuffling has been implemented, but paying for a captcha solving service is one solution, another might be to try and build a model to solve some captchas (this would not be easy).
+Proxy shuffling will be implemented